kowaalski/kowaalski/README.md

 - Developed an innovative Bitcoin wallet with advanced custodial features, Miniscript.
 - Collaborated with Fortris to create a secure and user-friendly solution.
 - Demonstrated a strong curiosity and eagerness to explore blockchain technology.
+- Created a high-speed Twitter monitor for real-time data analysis.

 ## 🌱 About Me
 I am driven by a deep curiosity for technology and its endless possibilities.
 Always striving to expand my knowledge and skill set, I am enthusiastic about learning new concepts and applying them in practical ways.
 My dedication and hard work have been instrumental in my academic journey.